MussieTeka/Leaderboard/README.md

 I would like to thank the following resources and individuals for their help and inspiration:

 - <a href="https://www.microverse.org/">Microverse</a>, an online software engineering coding bootcamp.
+- <a href="https://www.theodinproject.com/">The Odin Project</a>, a free open-source curriculum for learning web development.
+- <a href="https://pages.github.com/">GitHub Pages</a>, a free web hosting service.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>